Articles

 For abstainers, you may want to lean into your all-or-nothing preference and create identity mantras around your change habits such as “I’m a person who doesn’t eat/drink ____________.” or “I’m a person who protects my sleep.”
 These reminders create instant clarity and may be helpful when the bread basket or cocktail drink gets passed your way.

-For moderators, we know life throws curveballs, particularly during the holiday season.
+For moderators, SMART goals may be too strict.
+We know life throws curveballs, particularly during the holiday season.
 There are interruptions, unexpected schedule changes, illnesses, urgent deadlines, and back-to-back celebrations.
 For moderators, flexibility tools like the joy choice (see below) prevent the all-or-nothing approach that usually doesn't work for us!
 (I'm a (val/met) COMT and a self-proclaimed moderator!)

 Michelle Segar, PhD (author of The JOY Choice) points to four unconscious behavior traps: